How Many Sex Offenders are in Your Community Theatre?

 3. Have you checked on that?

 While the vast majority of community theatre participants aren't registered sex offenders, some are.
-And when they go unchecked, the results can put not only others involved in a precarious situation but also put theatres in great liability risk.
+When they go unchecked, the results can put others involved in a precarious situation and theatres at great liability risk.

-While few and far between, incidents like these are happening all over the country.
-While it's hard to try to identify sexual predators who haven't been arrested or convicted, the fact that theatres aren't protecting their communities from those who have been, is almost even worse.
+Incidents like these are happening all over the country.
+While it's hard to try to identify sexual predators who haven't been arrested or convicted, the fact that theatres aren't protecting their communities from those who have been is almost even worse.

-Percentages of repeat offenders do vary depending on the offense but, studies have found that sex offenders had a total recidivism rate (for both sex crimes and nonsexual violent crimes) of approximately 36% over a period of five to six years.
+Percentages of repeat offenders do vary depending on the offense.
+Still, studies have found that sex offenders had a total recidivism rate of approximately 20% over ten years, and 30-40% after 20 years.
 While those percentages might not seem high, just one incident happening within a community is one too many.

 In every event, cover your bases.
-Your first priority is to protect those who are working within your space, the second is to protect your theatre company.
+Your first priority is to protect those working within your space, and your second is to protect your theatre company.